 - UC San Diego installs a vending machine on campus, stocked with COVID-19 self-tests, free for anyone with a UC student ID card.

 Today is Twelfth Night, Epiphany.
 It used to be my favorite holiday – a personal post-Christmas that I spent walking around downtown, admiring the holiday lights on nearly empty streets, and the window displays that were no longer crowded with shoppers.
 Dinner and sometimes a movie.
 I wonder if there were any lights to admire downtown this year.
 I haven’t even left my apartment since Sunday.
-Pouring rain has removed any motivation to walk the stairs at NW Hospital, or check the mail down the hall, or do anything at all.
 The only time my chest isn’t tight is when I’m asleep.

 One year ago today, I was in a surgical mask in my mother’s room, taking down Christmas decor while she slept, with the hiss of an oxygen machine and her labored breathing filling the room.
 She would be in hospice care a few days later, and dead a day after that.
 I would be very ill for the next 6 weeks with every symptom of COVID-19 except for the fever.
 Unless you had the fever or prolonged shortness of breathe, doctors didn’t even want to see you.
 By the time I recovered in early March, Seattle was starting to lock down, our office closes and our staff started working from home.

-I try to stay off the news but fail.
-The circus that Congress has promised in their otherwise strictly ceremonial role of certifying the results of the Electoral College vote is a thing I just don’t need to add to my day today.
+Congress has promised a circus in their otherwise ceremonial role of certifying the results of the Electoral College vote.
 Twelve GOP senators and 140 GOP representatives plan to dispute the results in a last ditch effort to “Stop the Steal.”
 McConnell rebuffs efforts to overturn the election, saying “if overturned, our democracy would enter a death spiral.”
 Pence has already told Trump he cannot reverse the Electoral College results.
 The whole thing is a travesty.
-If they succeed, I expect tomorrow to be even worse, as we wait to see what Trump drums up next.

 The Guardian News calls the Georgia race for Warnock.
 Ossoff’s race against Perdue is still too close to call.